XiaoMi/themis/readme.md

 ## Future Works

 1. Optimize the write performance for single-row transaction.
 The persistent lock is not needed to write to HLog for single-row transaction.
 2. Optimize the memory usage of RegionServer.
-The persistent locks of committed transactions could be removed from memory so that only need to keep persistent locks of un-committing transactions in the memory.
+Persistent locks of committed transactions could be removed from memory so that only need to keep persistent locks of un-committing transactions in memory.
 3. Create themis-needed family and set attributes automactically when user creates a table for themis.
 4. A normal way to clear expired data for thmeis.
-5. For the same Transaction, Merge the its local mutation with committed transactions from server-side for user.
+5. For the same Transaction, Merge the its local mutation with committed transactions from server-side.
 6. Resolve lock conflict more efficiently.
 Each client could register a temporary lock in Zookeeper, and the client will lose the lock after it fails.
-Then, other clients could know the failure client and clean its persistent locks of uncommitted transactions.
+Then, other clients could know the failure client more quickly and clean its persistent locks of uncommitted transactions.

 ---